CIS 515, Fall 2020

 Expect to be held to high standards, and conversely!

-In addition to transparencies, I will distribute
+In addition to slides, I will post

 lecture notes.
 Please, read the course notes regularly, and